arin8/arin8.github.io/Sprint-Analysis/README.md

 # Folder Contents
 - iig700.ipynb: Jupyter notebook file with player filtering and analysis.

-- Projektarbete_IIG700_VT25_Arin_Rahim (SWE): The report presents the final analysis, where methods and results were discuessed.
+- Projektarbete_IIG700_VT25_Arin_Rahim (SWE): The report presents the final analysis, where methods and results were discussed.

 - requirements.txt: Required Python packages for running the python script.